Regular and Substantive Interaction (RSI)

 Getting Support for RSI

-- Several RSI-related workshops are available to support faculty in addition to the RSI Hub, but no workshops are required.
+- Several RSI-related workshops are available to support faculty, but no specific workshops is required.
 RSI workshops count toward SPOT recertification and are not paid through PGH/PGI because SPOT certification is tied to salary.
+In addition to live workshops, see the Canvas Faculty Center Self-Paced Workshops page for the self-paced RSI Essentials workshop option (Canvas log in required).

 Reference: Mt.
 SAC RSI Side Letter, Dec 20, 2024